-When the EGR Sensor Circuits gets damaged and the P0405 code is triggered, you will not notice any particular issues with the driving aside from the slight drop in acceleration and the fuel economy.
-However, the common symptoms that you will experience include:
+If the EGR sensor circuits are damaged and the P0405 code is triggered, you will not experience any particular problems while driving, apart from the slight decrease in acceleration and fuel consumption.
+However, some of the common symptoms you will experience include:

 Check Engine Light Illuminates

 The check engine light illuminates as soon as the PCM reading does not match with the function of the EGR valve.